 Nagaland: 40-Hour Mediation Training Programme Concludes in Kohima

-Kohima, February 25, 2026: The 40-hour Mediation Training Programme organised by the Nagaland State Legal Services Authority (NSLSA) under the aegis of the Mediation and Conciliation Project Committee (MCPC), Supreme Court of India, concluded today at Hotel Japfü, Kohima.
+Kohima, February 25, 2026: The 40-hour Mediation Training Programme organised by the Nagaland State Legal Services Authority (NSLSA) under the aegis of the Mediation and Conciliation Project Committee (MCPC) of the Supreme Court of India concluded successfully on Tuesday at Hotel Japfü, Kohima, marking a significant step toward strengthening alternative dispute resolution mechanisms in the state.

 Nagaland 40-Hour Mediation Training Programme Concludes in Kohima